Cicely Tyson: Early life

 Tyson was born on December 19, 1924, in the Bronx, New York City, but soon relocated with her family to East Harlem.
 She was one of three children born to Fredericka (Huggins) Tyson, a domestic worker, and William Augustine Tyson, who worked as a carpenter and painter.
 Her parents were immigrants from Nevis in the West Indies.
 Her father arrived in New York City at age 21 and was processed at Ellis Island on August 4, 1919.

 Tyson grew up in a religious atmosphere.
 She sang in the choir and attended prayer meetings at an Episcopal church in East Harlem.
 Tyson's mother was opposed to her becoming an actress and would not speak to her for a time.
 She changed her mind when she saw Cicely appear on stage.

+Tyson would study acting under Lee Strasberg.